Fujita's Conjecture and Frobenius amplitude: Reductions

 \section{Reductions}

 In this section, we verify that Theorems~\ref{thm:FujitaConj}, \ref{thm:mainF-ample}, and \ref{thm:mainp-ample} can be reduced to the case of $k$ algebraically closed and $\character k = p > 0$.
-The material is standard, yet somewhat scattered in the literature.
-The familiar reader may wish to move to the next section.
-Thus the definitions of $F$-ample and $p$-ample will wait until Definitions~\ref{def:F-ample} and \ref{def:p-ample}.
+First, we will define $F$-ample and $p$-ample.
+Beyond these definitions, the material is standard, yet somewhat scattered in the literature.
+Thus the familiar reader may wish to move to the next section.